fpgmaas/deptry/tests/data/projects/project_without_obsolete/README.md

-Imported are pandas and numpy
+Imported are toml, urllib3
-Dependencies are pandas, numpy
+Dependencies are toml, urllib3

 So expected output; no obsolete packages.